 All of the rental companies have a private beach on Kealakekua Bay that you will be able to launch from.
 Make sure if you rent a kayak that your vessel has the permit it needs to be on the water.
 And be clear about the conditions the state has placed on these permits.

-Some of the permitted kayak rental companies also do guided trips, but most do not have a landing permit.
+Some of the permitted kayak rental companies also do guided trips for snorkeling Captain Cook Monument, but most do not have a landing permit.
 If you are taking a tour, we recommend going with the companies that can land at Captain Cook.
 It makes for a much more relaxing experience.